Find it all at Northumbria University – Rowan Noor

 The university’s facilities are absolutely amazing!
-The Sports Central in Northumbria University is ranked within the top 10 of all universities in the UK.
+The Sports Central at Northumbria University is ranked within the top 10 of all universities in the UK.
 I enjoy playing sports so I joined the NORTH Women’s Football Team in my second year.
 Taking part in the team did not interfere with my studies as the university makes sure to provide students with plenty of time for studies and also for extracurricular activities.

 What has your academic and social experience been like as an international student at Northumbria?

 Honestly, my experience as an international student in Northumbria University has been amazing.
 The local people of Newcastle are very interested in meeting new students from every part of the world.
-They love listening to stories from international students about where they live, their cultures and their traditions.
+They love listening to stories from international students about where they live, their cultures, and their traditions.

 Apply to Northumbria University